NWhitter/Parabank-UI-Test-Automation/README.md

 # Parabank UI Test Automation

-A Java-based Selenium and Cucumber suite which runs tests for the [Parabank application](https://parabank.parasoft.com/parabank/index.htm)
+A Java-based Selenium suite which runs Cucumber features on the [Parabank application](https://parabank.parasoft.com/parabank/index.htm).
+This suite is created to practice my UI test automation skills using Java.

 ## Prerequisites
 - **Programming Language:**  Java 11